Anna Gasper

-Anna Gasper (born 3 January 1997) is a German footballer who plays as a midfielder for Portuguese club Benfica.
+Anna Gasper (born 3 January 1997) is a German professional footballer who plays as a midfielder for Chicago Stars FC of the National Women's Soccer League (NWSL).

-Career

-Clubs
+Club career

 Having come to football via her older brothers, Gasper started her career in 2002 in the Bambini team of DJK Südwest Köln.
 There she played through all the teams until the C-youth in summer 2011, before she moved to the youth department of Bayer 04 Leverkusen for the 2011–12 season.
 From 2012 she played with Leverkusen's B-Juniorinnen in the B-Juniorinnen-Bundesliga West/Südwest, which was played for the first time this season.
 With 19 goals she became top scorer of this league in the 2013–14 season.
 On 13 October 2013 (5th matchday), she made her first appearance in the first team squad in the 5–1 defeat to 1.
 FFC Turbine Potsdam and also made her Bundesliga debut in this match when she was called up for Turid Knaak in the 70th minute.
 On 16 February 2014, she made her first appearance in the starting eleven in an away game for MSV Duisburg and was accepted into the Bundesliga squad for the 2014–15 season.
 On September 7, 2014 (2nd matchday), she scored her first Bundesliga goal in the 2–1 away win against FF USV Jena, scoring the interim 2–0.
 After a total of 41 league and five cup appearances for Leverkusen, Gasper switched to league rivals 1 FFC Turbine Potsdam for the 2016–17 season, where she signed a two-year contract.

 Gasper primarily appeared as a substitute for Turbine Potsdam, until she featured regularly for the club during the 2018–19 season.

-Selected teams
+In July 2026, Gasper joined National Women's Soccer League (NWSL) club Chicago Stars on a year-and-a-half contract with the option for another year.
+On 1 August 2026 she made her debut in the 77th minute against Racing Louisville FC.

+International career

 Gasper went through all the junior women's teams of the Middle Rhine Football Association and participated with them in the Länderpokal in 2011 (U-15), 2012 (U-15, U-17) and 2013 (U-17).
 In 2014, she was first appointed to the U-19 national team squad and made her debut in the national jersey on 22 October 2014 in a 2–1 defeat to the Swedish team in a test match.
 Less than a year later, on 17 September 2015, she scored her first international goal in the European Championship qualifying match against Kazakhstan.

 In November 2016, she was first selected for the German women's national team but has not appeared in a match as of yet.